Skip to main content

 The progress-based scheduler tracks readiness at tight-cluster granularity.
 Within a cluster, units execute in their fixed order because delay=0 dependencies must remain atomic.
 Across clusters assigned to the same stream, execution is dependency-aware rather than strictly list-ordered: if one cluster is blocked, another ready cluster on the same stream may advance.

 Stream lanes are logical worker lanes, not fixed unit ownership labels.
-Dynamic rebalance is enabled by default and migrates whole clusters at epoch boundaries when sampled per-stream work is imbalanced.
+Dynamic rebalance is opt-in and migrates whole clusters at scheduler fence points when sampled per-stream work and dependency pressure predict a useful improvement.
 A later unit event can therefore appear on a different stream than it used at initialization.

 The scheduler lane records a dynamic rebalance event whenever a new assignment is applied.
 Its detail field lists the migrated clusters and the old/new stream ids.

-It does not move individual units independently and does not migrate work in the middle of an epoch.
+It does not move individual units independently and does not migrate work in the middle of a scheduler window.